DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-model.md

 ### Data Model Rules and Constraints

 - Criteria objects can be parents to other criteria objects or to conclusion objects.
 Criteria objects can have **both** criteria objects and conclusion objects as children.
-Criteria objects and conclusion objects can be siblings.
+Ie, Criteria objects and conclusion objects can be siblings.

 - Conclusion objects can have siblings, but not children.
 Conclusions are meant to be conclusive; to be a definitive answer or set of answers to a specific set of criteria.`*`